How to Upload Files to Dropbox Without an Account

 Are Dropbox File Requests secure?

 Yes.
-Dropbox encrypts files in transit (using SSL/TLS) and at rest (using AES 256-bit encryption).
-People who upload files via a File Request cannot access your Dropbox account or see any other files — they can only submit to the designated folder.
+Dropbox encrypts files in transit (SSL/TLS) and at rest (AES 256-bit).
+People who upload via a File Request cannot access your Dropbox account or see other files.
+They can only submit to the designated folder.

 What is the Dropbox File Request size limit?

-On Dropbox Basic, Plus, or Family plans, the file size limit is 2 GB per file.
-On Dropbox Professional and Business plans, the limit is 50 GB per file.
+On Basic, Plus, or Family plans, the limit is 2 GB per file.
+On Professional and Business plans, the limit is 50 GB per file.
 There's no limit on the number of files someone can upload in a single request.

 Can you collect email addresses with Dropbox File Requests?

 Not effectively.
-If the person uploading isn't signed in to Dropbox, they're asked for their name and email.
-However, only the name is passed to you — it gets appended to the uploaded file name.
+Non-signed-in uploaders are asked for their name and email.
+However, only the name is passed to you (appended to the uploaded file name).
 The email address is not shared with the requester.

 Can you remove Dropbox branding from File Requests?